A Whale Or A Giraffe? Melania Trump’s Twitter Image From Six Years Ago Mysteriously Changes

-Move over, blue dress (or was it white?): there’s a new social media phenomenon that’s going to irk the heck out of a lot of people.
+Move over, blue dress (or was it white?), there’s a new social media phenomenon that’s going to irk the heck out of a lot of people.

 This time, however, it’s not an optical illusion that’s at work, but instead, it seems that a technical glitch is at play.
 And it’s affecting an image that first lady Melania Trump posted more than six years ago.

-In August 2012, Trump posted a picture of a beluga whale (no, it’s not a dolphin) to her Twitter account, according to reporting from BNO News.
+In August, 2012, Trump posted a picture of a beluga whale to her Twitter account, according to reporting from BNO News.
 She asked her followers to consider a rather deep question.
-“What is she thinking?”
-Trump wrote.

 Late on Saturday night, the image unexpectedly changed into a giraffe.

 The image itself has been retweeted more than 47,000 times, and people still reply to it.
-So one mystery about the photograph is solved — why was anyone looking at a tweet from 2012 for?
+So one mystery about the photograph is solved — why was anyone looking at a tweet from 2012?

 That said, the image change drove Twitter users to wonder what exactly was happening.
 The giraffe was seen by several users, but some still claimed to see the whale.

-“right so jokes aside, what’s the deal? are some people seeing a giraffe?”
+“Right so jokes aside, what’s the deal? are some people seeing a giraffe?”
 BuzzFeed’s Cates Holderness said in a tweet.

-She explained further that she didn’t see a giraffe (which is weird, because a giraffe is what the author of this article sees!). “fascinating,” Holderness wrote in a subsequent tweet. “i’ve tried it on phone and laptop in, like, all the browsers and apps and only see the beluga.”
+“Fascinating,” Holderness wrote in a subsequent tweet.
+“I’ve tried it on phone and laptop in, like, all the browsers and apps and only see the beluga.”

 Ah god damn I saw the whale then I texted the link to myself and got the giraffe pic.twitter.com/8NOxIaUHwI